Adapted from The Foods of the Greek Islands (Houghton Mifflin)

 1 1/2 pound beet greens, chard, or tender green beans, cooked in boiling salted water until just tender, and drained

 In a large saucepan of boiling water, cook the potatoes until tender, about 30 minutes.
 Drain and mash the potatoes.
 Set aside.

 Meanwhile, start the garlic sauce: Place the bread, almonds, 1 to 2 tablespoons of the lemon juice, the garlic (use 3 or more cloves according to how strong you like the sauce) and salt to taste in a food processor and process into a smooth paste.
 In a medium bowl, combine the almond mixture, potatoes, oil, the remaining 1 to 2 tablespoons of the lemon juice and a few pepper grindings.
 Taste and adjust the seasonings.
 If the sauce is too thick, stir in a few tablespoons of water.

 To assemble, serve the chopped beets and greens on a platter, passing the garlic sauce around in a bowl.
 Alternatively, mound the garlic sauce in the middle of a serving platter and arrange the beet slices around one side of it and the greens or beans on the other.
 Sprinkle the vegetables with the vinegar and drizzle oil over the garlic sauce.
 Sprinkle with the scallions and serve.

-VARIATION: Instead of greens or beans, you can use steamed broccoli.
+VARIATION: Instead of greens or beans, you can use steamed cauliflower or broccoli.